DotNetPlus/ReswPlus/README.md

 #endregion
 ```

-PluralNet will then automatically select one of the string based on the number passed as a parameter.
+ReswPlus will then automatically select one of the string based on the number passed as a parameter.
 While English has only 2 plural forms, some languages have up to 5 different forms, 196 different languages are supported by this library.

 Pluralization can be used in combination with string formatting.